 Setting button actions and integrations

 In the editor select the button element on your ConvertBox.

 This will reveal all the button options on the sidebar, at the top of the sidebar select Button actions.

-In the button actions modal window you can set what you want to happen when a visitor selects the button and (optionally) run/queue automations for specific integrations.
+In the button actions modal window you can set what you want to happen when a visitor selects the button.

-Button actions allow you to set what action you want to happen when the visitor selects the button.
-Actions can include..
+Here you can set what action you want to take place when the visitor selects the button along with some optional additional actions below.

 – Closing the ConvertBox